-All methodologies detailed in \Cref{cap:tsoc_section} together with the na\"ive approaches have been applied to the datasets shown in \Cref{table:dataset_info}.
-Each dataset has a default train/test partition.
-Given the stochastic nature of the methodologies and to avoid overfitting the training data of the default partition, every experiment is repeated 30 times.
-Specifically, the first experiment is carried out with the default partition.
-Subsequent experiments are performed with stratified resamples of the original datasets, keeping the same train/test proportion as the original.
-We have to crossvalidate only one hyperparameter in our experiments, $\lambda$, which is the regularisation term of the LogisticAT classifier used in the ordinal convolutional-based methodologies.
+The seven novel TSOC methodologies detailed in \Cref{cap:tsoc_section} as well as the baseline approaches have been applied to the whole UCO TSOC repository.
+The datasets in their original form are initially divided into train and test partitions.
+Due to the stochastic nature of the methodologies and to mitigate the risk of overfitting to the default training data partition, each experiment is repeated 30 times under varied conditions.
+Specifically, every experiment is conducted using a different seed for the initialisation of the methodologies and employing a distinct partition.
+For consistency, the first experiment is always executed with the default train/test partitions.
+Subsequent experiments, however, involve different partitions; the default train/test partitions are combined, and then 29 additional partitions are generated using a holdout procedure.
+Each of these partitions is created with a different seed (ranging from 1 to 29) while maintaining the same train/test proportion as the original dataset.
+We have to cross-validate only one hyperparameter in our experiments, $\lambda$, which is the regularisation term of the LogisticAT classifier used in the ordinal convolutional-based methodologies.
 The set of $\lambda$ values to be tested are obtained according to $10^{-3 + \frac{6i}{9}}$, where $i \in \{0, 1, \ldots, 9\}$.
-A 5-fold stratified crossvalidation approach is used.
-The best $\lambda$ value is selected by MAE, defined in \Cref{eq:mae}, as it best represents the performance of ordinal approaches.
+A 5-fold stratified cross-validation approach is used.
+The best $\lambda$ value is selected by Mean Absolute Error (MAE), as it best represents the performance of ordinal approaches.

 As this work deals with ordinal classification, specific ordinal metrics should be considered.
-Concretely, MAE, 1-Off accuracy (1-OFF) and Quadratic Weighted Kappa (QWK) are considered.
+Concretely, MAE, 1-Off accuracy (1-OFF) \cite{chen2016cascaded} and Quadratic Weighted Kappa (QWK) \cite{cohen_function} are considered.
 All these metrics aim to quantify how close the predictions are to the actual variable on the ordinal scale.
 In addition, the Correct Classification Rate (CCR), widely used in nominal problems, is also computed.
-We formalise these metrics below: \begin{itemize} \item CCR computes the percentage of correctly classified instances following the next equation: where $\delta$ express the zero-one loss function, $\hat{y}_i$ and $y_i$ are the predicted and the actual labels, respectively.

-\item MAE express the mean deviation of the obtained predictions from the target labels considering the ordinal scale:

-Higher values of MAE indicate poor performance since it means that our predictions are on average farther from the actual class.